Skip to main content

 • image: presentation layer of built-in image preview, offering mixed preview capabilities

-• video: bridge between ffmpegthumbnailer and the preview, offering mixed preview capabilities
+• video: bridge between ffmpeg and the preview, offering mixed preview capabilities

 • pdf: bridge between pdftoppm and the preview, offering mixed preview capabilities